Mothers confront horror after 11 babies die in Senegal hospital fire

 A few minutes later, Kaba emerged in tears.
 Her baby was among the dead.
 The two women embraced, both weeping, until Kaba was helped into a car and driven home to grieve.

-The city was slowly waking up to the shocking news of the 11 baby deaths, which was confirmed late on Wednesday night by President Macky Sall.
+The city woke up to the news of the 11 baby deaths, which was first confirmed late on Wednesday night by President Macky Sall.

 "We all share this pain," said local resident Ousmane Kane.
 "They (the mothers) suffered with the hope that their babies would live.
 But we have to accept the will of Allah.
 He gave them babies and took them back.
 The whole of Senegal is in mourning."